-In Java, factory pattern is used to create instances of different classes of the same type.
+As the name suggests, a factory is a place where different products are created, similar in features yet divided into categories.
+In Java, a factory pattern is used to create instances of different classes of the same type.

-1. When to implement factory pattern?
+1. When to use Factory Pattern?

 2. Factory Pattern Implementation